Welcome to Andy Rathbone's Web site

 Adding a second PC to a wireless network

 Vista Network IconQ: I have a desktop PC in Windows XP Professional.
-I bought a laptop (Aspire) with Windows Vista.
-Can I use the same router to use the internet with both computers?
-The router I bought is wireless.
+I bought a laptop with Windows Vista.

 Write a comment